Q&A

 Can I use NFP with irregular cycles?

-Which method should I start with?
+Which NFP method should I start with?

-Do I need a certified instructor?
+Do I need a certified NFP instructor?

 Is NFP only for Catholics?